larryhastings/big/README.md

 - In Python's implementation, `static_order` and `get_ready`/`done` are mutually exclusive.
 If you ever call `get_ready` on a graph,  you can never call `static_order`, and vice-versa.
-The implementaiton in **big** doesn't have this restriction, because `static_order` internally creates its own view.
+The implementaiton in **big** doesn't have this restriction, because its implementation of `static_order` creates and uses a new view object every time it's called..
 - In Python's implementation, you can only iterate over the graph once, or call `static_order` once.
   The implementation in **big** solves this in several ways: it allows you to create as many views as you want, and you can call the new `reset` method on a view to reset it to its initial state.